-This blog is inspired by my two favorite people on the entire planet… my two children, Cavin Lee (22) and my Zachariah (14).
-Seeing as it is coming up on April, “Autism Awareness Month”, I felt it was a good a time as any to discuss the many beautiful ways my boys have inspired me, motivated me, challenged me and delighted me.
+This blog is inspired by my two favorite people on the entire planet… my two autistic sons, Cavin and Zachariah.
+Seeing as it is coming up on the month of April, “Autism Awareness Month”, I felt it was a good a time as any to discuss the many beautiful ways my boys have inspired me, motivated me, challenged me and delighted me.
 I also want to share some blue flowers you can plant for Autism Awareness month.

-Now with a lot of early intervention, (I am always happy to share my experiences if you would like to contact me personally) both of my boys have come a very long way and are passionate, empathetic, talented, funny, charming and well mannered young men.
+Now with a lot of early intervention, (I am always happy to share my experiences if you would like to contact me personally) both of my boys have come a very long way and are passionate, empathetic, talented, funny, charming and compassionate, intelligent and well mannered young men.
 Though they have lived through, and will have many challenges ahead of them, they are an inspiration to everyone around them as they persevere without complaints.

-The world does not realize that they are challenged because they have not become victims of their handicap, they are victors.
-We call Autism “Awesom-tistic” because we believe it is a gift that like any other gift, must be channeled and honed into an art form.
+We call Autism “Awesom-tistic”, because we believe it is a gift that like any other gift, must be channeled and honed into an art form.
 The gift to me and my husband as parents was to never take a moment for granted.

-Gardening was an amazing form of therapy for me throughout all of this and continues to be as my children have some irrational fears of the outdoors.
-I can use sensory plants, veggies and herbs or bees buzzing in the flowers to create life lessons and analogies that teach and present opportunities to learn and I would not be the gardener or the person I am without these experiences.
-I know there is a lot of controversy over the cause of Autism and the increase of cases but as far as I am concerned my children are Autistic because of all of the toxic chemicals in our food and on our planet so I have changed the way we eat, live, teach, work and speak because of these experiences and am grateful for every lesson.
+Gardening was an amazing form of therapy for me.
+Throughout the years we have worked with our boys who have struggled with irrational fears of the outdoors.
+I have used sensory plants, veggies and herbs or bees buzzing in the flowers to create life lessons and analogies that teach and present opportunities to learn.
+I would not be the gardener or the person I am without these experiences.
+I know there is a lot of controversy over the cause of Autism and the increase of cases, but as far as I am concerned my children are Autistic because of all of the toxic chemicals in our food, water, air and on our planet; so I have changed the way we eat, live, teach, work and speak.
+For all of these experiences, I am and always will be grateful for every lesson.

-The next time you meet someone with Autism or the parent of a child with Autism, take a moment to understand their journey, we invite questions, we invite compliments, we welcome empathy when our children are freaking out over a picture on the front of a cereal box, or at a noisy event when they’re covering their ears and stimming, but do not show pity because even though we may not be feeling it at the moment, we are the lucky ones.
+The next time you meet someone with Autism or the parent of a child with Autism, take a moment to understand their journey.
+We invite questions, we invite encouragement, help and compliments.
+We welcome empathy when our children are freaking out over a picture on the front of a cereal box, or at a noisy event when they’re covering their ears and stimming, but do not show pity because even though we may not be feeling it at the moment, we are the lucky ones.

 If you would like to volunteer for children and families with Autism, you can always plant a sensory garden or natural habitat at schools or organizations that help these families.
 You can also make financial contributions to organizations like Autismspeaks.org.

 Now go get your garden on, (whatever the reason)